 Taste: Big chewy toffees.
 Lots of bourbon vanilla too.
 Then comes the woody spice.
 That’s followed by the Port influence with a burst of forest fruits.
 Furniture polish.
 Dry finish with some lingering fruity notes.

-Value for money: I’ve made it clear before that 50cl bottles annoy me, so I’m not going to go on about it here.
+Thoughts: I’ve made it clear before that 50cl bottles annoy me, so I’m not going to go on about it here.
 In fairness to the Glasgow Distillery Company, they’re a tiny outfit striving to compete in a world of giants.
 Perhaps they can be forgiven for trying to claw out some kind of advantage.
 To their credit, this first “special release” isn’t priced much higher than their normal bottlings (usually £50).

 I’ve been following the Glasgow Distillery story closely for a few years now.
 Not just because it’s my home town but because it’s a fascinating little urban business that I genuinely feel brings something different to the Scotch whisky scene.